StoneT2000/BC19/README.md

 - 4 for pilgrim to tell castle it just gave out its fuel and karbonite and is ready to receive new instructions if needed
 -
 - 6, ...
 5001 are for sending new target locations for preachers
 - 5002,...
-9997 are for send new castle locations for preachers
+9997 are for sending the 1st new castle location for preachers
+- 9998,...
+14993 are for sendign the 2nd new castle location (This also says that this new caslte location is the 2nd castle in the castles self.sortedEnemyCastles array)
+- 14994, ...19989 are for sending the third new castle location

 ## STRATEGIES